smartconnect-eu/SmartSIP-SDK-Libraries-and-Examples/README.md

 The SmartSIP SDK provides the option to bridge your app to the underlying OS Telecom Frameworks (CallKit on iOS, ConnectionService on Android).

 ### iOS Implementation
 On iOS, the SDK is designed to work seamlessly with CallKit.
-The included Demo App provides a "Blue Dialer" example that demonstrates how to layer a custom SwiftUI interface on top of the native system state, ensuring you get the benefits of system integration without sacrificing your brand's look and feel.
+The included Demo App provides the options to choose betweeen "Blue Dialer" ( custom dialer ) that demonstrates how to layer a custom SwiftUI interface on top of the native system state, how you can use a hybrid solution or get the native dialer ensuring you get the benefits of system integration.

 ### Android Flexibility
 On Android, you can explicitly toggle this behavior in the API.
 Using the Native Dialer (Telecom Framework) treats your VoIP session as a "real" call at the OS level, which provides:
 * Priority: Prevents cellular calls from "cutting off" your audio.
 * Hardware Control: Connects Bluetooth and Car buttons (Answer/Hang-up).
 * Sync: Links hardware mute/volume buttons to the SIP stream.
-If disabled, you have total control over the UI, but you must handle audio focus and hardware buttons manually.
+If disabled, you have total control over the UI, but you must handle audio focus manually.

 [!WARNING]
 Android Audio Caution: When using a custom Native Dialer, the system manages ringtones at a high priority.
 It will ring very loud in your ears!
 Ensure your volume is moderated during initial testing.